stevarino/bds-hub/README.md

  - the `items` category: defines that when an item is used that has those specific properties (`lore[1]` in this case), open the book menu that includes a special admin section.
  - the `chats` section: when a user tagged as `admin` says "boop" in chat, run the `give_book_action` action defined in the first section.

 So start the game with this config installed, tag yourself as admin (`tag "{playername}" add admin`), say boop, and get book!
-From there you can easily add NPCs, TeleBots, assign them tags, etc.
+From there you can easily add NPCs, Transport NPCs, assign them tags, etc.

 ## The Script file: Custom Dialogues and Menus